- Copy link

 Top scorers 2020/21 (all competitions)

 Luis Suárez, one of the best and most successful players ever to come out of Uruguay, certainly in the modern era, joined Barça from Liverpool in 2014 and went on to score 198 goals for the club, placing him third in the all-time list.
-He departed for Atlético last summer and this will be the first time he has returned to Camp Nou since the move.
+He departed for Atlético the summer before last.

 Best known for his over 100 caps, including three World Cups, for Argentina, Diego Simeone played a large part of his club football at Atlético.
 Following retirement, he managed a number of clubs in his home country plus Catania in Italy before being invited back to Atlético in 2011 as a replacement for the sacked Gregorio Manzano.